We are so excited to announce our latest update to Book Creator - this might just be the update you've been waiting for.

 Just turn on collaboration for a book and anyone in the library can then work on the book.
 This major update is something we've been working on for a while, and we're really pleased to finally announce it.

 This is a paid feature

-Real-time collaboration will be available to anyone who has subscribed to a paid plan in Book Creator for Chrome.
-So if you’ve already signed up to a teacher or school plan, you’ll find the update available the next time you login to the app.
+Real-time collaboration will be available to anyone who has subscribed to a paid plan in Book Creator online.
+So if you've already signed up to a teacher or school plan, you'll find the update available the next time you login to the app.
 Just follow the guidance in our support article.